AstroMusers/ExoCore/README.md

 # Intended Learning Outcomes
 <div class="alert alert-block alert-info">

-ExoCore aims for the audience to be able to
+After completing relevant ExoCore modules, learners should be able to
-* efficiently locate resources across exoplanet research,
+* locate and evaluate exoplanet catalogs, observations, software, and professional resources,
-* get inspired by examples on reproducible research workflows (e.g., transit modeling, spectroscopy reduction),
+* reproduce a documented workflow while preserving units, metadata, dependencies, and provenance,
-* jump-start in identifying interesting research problems and tackling them in the absence of local mentorship.
+* adapt a worked example to a related research question and justify each major analysis choice.
 </div>

 ExoCore is aimed toward advanced undergraduates and beginning graduate students.